frameless/huishoudboekje-nl-design-system-demo/README.md

 To authorize against your local running backend service, you'll need to run an instance of [Dex](https://github.com/dexidp/dex#readme).

 1. Download and install Dex from [https://dexidp.io/](https://dexidp.io/)
-2. Make sure you are able to run the dex command
+2. Make sure you are able to run dex: [Getting started with dex](https://dexidp.io/docs/getting-started/)
 3. To launch Dex run `dex serve /dex.dev.yaml`
+4. Now you should be able to log in at http://localhost:3000 with a user from the dex.dev.yaml file.

 ### 3. Minikube
 It is also possible to run the entire stack in a local [Kubernetes](https://kubernetes.io/) cluster with the help of